d-lama/.github/mgmt/project_outline.md

 ## 6 Other Requirements (Schazad)

 ## 7 Ressources (David)
+Eight developers are available for the implementation of the "D-LAMA" project.
+Existing (personnel) resources for implementation:
+- Currently, three people are working in application development and have expertise in software architecture.
+- Five people have practical basic experience in object-oriented languages.

+Additional resources needed for implementation:
+- Software developers
+- Client
+- Development environment
+- Version control tool GIT
+- Kubernetes cluster of ZHAW (Rancher)
+- C4 model for visualising software architecture

+The estimated effort for realizing the prototype of "D-LAMA" application amounts to approximately 120 hours per project member.
+Therefore, the total effort for the entire project group is about 960 hours.
+As the resources used such as development environment, GIT, C4 model and Rancher are provided free of charge, no additional effort is charged for these resources.

 ## 8 Risks (Stefanie)
 When developing an application like D-LAMA, there are risks that affect the development of the application, but also the end result.
 The four most important risks of D-LAMA are explained below: